Bullseye (British game show): Vernon Kay's Gameshow Marathon

+Potential series revival; Alan Carr's Epic Gameshow

 In March 2018, it was rumoured that Vernon Kay would front a reboot of Bullseye.
 However, he later denied that he was fronting the new reboot of Bullseye.
-In June 2019 it was announced that Bullseye, as one of the country's five all-time favourite game shows, was to be "supersized and rebooted" in a new series Alan Carr's Epic Gameshow for a broadcast on 4 July 2020.
+In June 2019 it was announced that Bullseye, as one of the country's five all-time favourite game shows, was to be "supersized and rebooted" in a new series, Alan Carr's Epic Gameshow for broadcast on 4 July 2020.
 Commissioned by ITV, the series was filmed at dock10 studios and presented by Alan Carr.